Steven-Ang/Linux-Server-Configuration/README.md

 * Edit this file by using either nano or vim - `sudo nano /etc/ssh/sshd_config`
 * Find the line where it says `PasswordAuthentication yes` change it to `PasswordAuthentication no`
-* Find the line where it says `PermitRootLogin yes` change it to `PermitRootLogin yes`
+* Find the line where it says `PermitRootLogin yes` change it to `PermitRootLogin no`
 * Exit the file and restart the service to enforce it - `sudo service ssh restart`

 ### 6. Update all of the Packages